11. February 2025

 • For candidates earmarked for succession plans: Actively listen to each person’s ambitions and goals to build trust and ensure their commitment to the programme and make their development a regular conversation point with their manager and within performance management.
 However, be sure to avoid over-promising regarding their progression, making it clear that future promotions are not guaranteed, but that potential opportunities exist.
 You can also highlight that the skills and experience they gain will benefit them in the future regardless.

-• For employees in the wider business: Be sure to communicate the succession planning process openly to the entire organisation – it’s not an exclusive club.
+• For employees in the wider business: Be sure to communicate the succession planning process openly to the entire organisation –?it’s not an exclusive club.
 Consider extending the programme, or a simplified version of it, to less business-critical roles if time and budget allow.
 You can also use this opportunity to promote the learning and development initiatives available to every employee.
 Position being a ‘future leader’ or ‘high potential employee’ as something for everyone in the company to aspire to, and where able, what they need to achieve to get onto the programme.

 Continually review and update

+With keen eyes on the future, your strategy for succession planning should be constantly evolving.
+It’s crucial to stay updated on changes within your organisation, such as growing skills gaps, potential departures, and emerging talent.
 Conduct quarterly reviews to assess these factors and gather feedback from senior leadership, HR, succession candidates, and the wider business.
 This ensures that your succession plans remain flexible and aligned with the evolving needs of the business.